berrythesoftwarecodeprogrammar/Self-Destructing-Cookies-with-Multifox-Compatibility/README.md

 if (domain.substr(-9) === ".multifox") { arr = domain.split("."); arr.splice(-2,2); domain = arr.join("."); } //brr
 ```

+I know it's not perfect.
+If a tab is open with cookie `github.com.github-com-2.multifox` and a tab is open with cookie `github.com` and the multifox tab is closed, it's cookies will remain as long as the non-multifox github.com tab is open as all the modification does is strip the multifox suffix when checking cookies agains the whitelist of open tabs.
+But at least it makes browsing with Multifox+SDC not annoying by not deleting cookies which are being used.

 ## Modifying the extension yourself

 This is recommended if you don't trust me.
 All I am doing is uploading the contents of another person's extension with a single line changed which you can do yourself.